Ali-Razahaider/DSA-Practice/README.md

 -  [`spiralmatrix.cpp`](./spiralmatrix.cpp): Returns all elements of a matrix in spiral order.
 -  [`pascaltriangle.cpp`](./pascaltriangle.cpp): Generates Pascal's Triangle up to a specified number of rows.
 -  [`reversePairs.cpp`](./reversePairs.cpp): Counts the number of reverse pairs in an array using the merge sort algorithm.
+-  [`insertPos.cpp`](./insertPos.cpp): Finds the index where a target value should be inserted in a sorted array.

 ## Overview of Each File